 §11.10.
 Third Party Request for Administrative Deficiency for Competitive HTC Applications.

 The purpose of the Third Party Request for Administrative Deficiency ("RFAD") process is to allow an unrelated person or entity to bring new, material information about an Application to staff’s attention.
 Such Person may request the staff to consider whether a matter in an Application in which the Person has no involvement should be the subject of an Administrative Deficiency.
 Staff will consider the request and proceed as it deems appropriate under the applicable rules including, if the Application in question is determined by staff to not be a priority Application, not reviewing the matter further.
 Requestors must provide, at the time of filing the challenge, all briefings, documentation, and other information that the requestor offers in support of the deficiency.
-A copy of the request and supporting information must be provided directly to the Applicant at the same time it is provided to the Department.
+A copy of the request and supporting information must be provided by the requestor directly to the Applicant at the same time it is provided to the Department.
 Requestors must provide sufficient credible evidence that, if confirmed, would substantiate the deficiency request.
 Assertions not accompanied by supporting documentation susceptible to confirmation will not be considered.
 Staff shall provide to the Board a written report summarizing each third party request for administrative deficiency and the manner in which it was addressed.
 Interested persons may provide testimony on this report before the Board’s takes any formal action to accept the report.
 The results of a RFAD may not be appealed by the Requestor.
+Information received after the RFAD deadline will not be considered by staff or presented to the Board.